(reading time: 8 mins)

 In common with most scientists, I believe our consciousness is a direct product of matter and energy and cannot exist without them.
 As an atheist I agree our existence and behaviours can be largely explained by evolution, mathematical biology, chaos theory etc, all without reference to supernatural forces or an intelligent creator.
 Physicalism, materialism and naturalism give us the best explanation of our world to date and largely do so without mythologising human existence.

 Yet science cannot bridge that consciousness gap in a way that is useful to our hunter-gatherer brains without some account of how living consciousness comes into being.
 Continue reading…

-For the majority of western history the only consciousness worth examining was human.
-Arguably we lacked the tools to examine how other animals experienced the world.
-However western science also developed within a Judeo-Christian cultural heritage – a religious tradition which taught that God has taken us and only us, over that threshold of animal consciousness into the realm of moral beings, because only we had souls.
+For the majority of western history the only mind considered worthy of examination was the human mind.
+This is in part because we lacked the tools to examine how other animals experienced the world.
+However western science also developed within a Judeo-Christian cultural heritage – religious traditions which taught that God has taken us, and only us, over that threshold of animal awareness into the realm of moral beings, because we were the only animals with souls.